 We laughed.
 But she surely was French, presumably Parisian.
 Refreshingly over 50, slim and beautiful, not too tall.
 Black pantsuit, impeccable black suede booties with low heels and squared gold buckles, cleanly filed nails polished red, large pearl button earrings, black hair swept back off the face and slightly flipped at the bottom.
 Gilda was charming.
 And her eyes and the soft skin around them had depth, the depth that comes from living life.

 Why the party (which Sniffapalooza charged $20 to attend)?
-Frédéric Malle, the Frenchman who famously started out at Barneys New York, is unveiling a new fragrance on April 17: Acne Studios par Frédéric Malle
+Frédéric Malle, the Frenchman who famously started out at Barneys New York, is unveiling a new fragrance on April 17: Acne Studios par Frédéric Malle.

 Acne Studios is a Stockholm-based fashion house known for its distressed denim, footwear, wool scarves and more.
 (The acronym initially stood for Associated Computer Nerd Enterprises.
-Later backronym was announced: Ambition to Create Novel Expressions.)
+Later a backronym was announced: Ambition to Create Novel Expressions.)
 This new fragrance joins Malle's Portrait of a Lady, Lipstick Rose, Carnal Flower and others released in collaboration with famous noses.

 A young perfumer, Suzy Le Helley, 32, and Acne's Jonny Johansson are behind the new "clean laundry" layered scent.